What is scraped content?

 API (Application Programming Interface)

-To use an API to control scraping, website owners can provide access to their data through a set of defined endpoints that require authentication and other security measures.
+To use an API to control scraping, you can provide access to your data through a set of defined endpoints that require authentication and other security measures.

 Conclusion